 What about mass deployment of Office themes?

-While themes and templates are easy to set up on your own computer, it’s more common for IT teams to deploy these files centrally using administrator tools such as Group Policy (GPO).
+While themes and templates are easy to set up on your own computer, it’s more common for IT teams to deploy these files centrally using administrator tools such as Group Policy (GPO) for Window of Jamf for macOS.
 Alternatively, solutions such as our BrandIn add-in for PowerPoint can take the pain out of deploying both PowerPoint and Chart templates.

 Do you need help with theme and template soup?
 We can help unmuddy your soup bowl so to speak!
 Just drop us a message from our contact pageLeave a comment